Book review of The Art Of Racing In The Rain by author Garth Stein.

-How often have you read a book and after you’ve finished reading it you became so enamored with it that you wanted to share it with everyone?
-Let me tell you; ‘have I got a book to share with you.‘
+How often have you read a book, and after you’ve finished reading it you became so enamored with it, you wanted to share it with everyone?
+Let me tell you: ‘have I got a book to share with you‘.

-Enter Garth Stein, the author of; Raven Stole the Moon and How Evan Broke His Head and Other Secrets.
+A dog book written as only a dog could tell it.
+Enter Garth Stein, the author of Raven Stole the Moon and How Evan Broke His Head and Other Secrets.

 The Art of Racing in the Rain book is about the life of a dog and his human family’s personal struggles, with a dash of auto racing metaphors, is the one that drove away with my imagination.